 We have led companies and personally done turnarounds.
 Leaders in my company have felt the trials of working in highly political companies.
 That’s why they are loyal to me now.
 We do not want to live in inefficient political companies and do not want our customers to live that way either.
 We also love to refuse the politicians.

 If I was hiring a key position, I would want to know the truth about the candidate’s working experience.
 I would want to filter out the people who just interview well.
 Furthermore, I would want to dramatically lower my risk of hiring.
-In addition, I would want to increase my chance of a great hire.
+Finally, I would want to increase my chance of a great hire.
 In fact I was always finding ways to do that for myself.

 Getting Real Data is a Key Reason for Background Checks